-First, the habitat may have been previously unoccupied by , allowing for hybrids to colonize a vacant spatial niche at a higher elevation than a maternal .
+First, the habitat may have been previously unoccupied by either parental species, allowing for hybrids to colonize a vacant spatial niche at a higher elevation than a maternal A. formosa population.
 However, during the ascent to the ridge from the adjacent valley, we observed A. formosa up to elevations of 2100 m, and herbarium records demonstrate that this species inhabits high elevations with some frequency (Appendix S2).
 Moreover, it is unlikely for the ancestral hybrid seeds to have landed far from maternal plants, as Aquilegia seeds possess no mechanism for long-distance dispersal, but are rather passively wind-dispersed from dehiscent follicles.

 A second explanation, not mutually-exclusive with the previous, is that hybrids competitively excluded a maternal population of A. formosa on the ridge.
 A complement of alleles from A. flavescens, a highland specialist, could have conferred a competitive advantage to hybrids.
 Indeed, the dry alpine habitat of the ridge appears more suitable for pure A. flavescens than for pure A. formosa, so it seems likely that A. flavescens alleles would confer a selective advantage in this habitat.
 Furthermore, while A. formosa was observed at comparable elevations on the other side of the ridge, the density of these individuals had notably decreased by this point, as had their stature, indicating that the habitat at this elevation was marginal for that species.
 However, as A. flavescens is not known from this region, the idea that an A. formosa population occupied the highland habitat prior to the establishment of the hybrid population invokes a long-distance pollen dispersal event from A. flavescens that is likely to be rare.
 Furthermore, under the long-distance dispersal hypothesis, the question of how a high proportion of neutral A. flavescens ancestry could have spread through the population is challenging to explain.